boonleng/radar2nc/README.md

 TRMM Radar Software Library
 ---------------------------

 NASA (National Aeronautics and Space Administration) GSFC (Goddard Space Flight Center) provides a software library for ingesting various format of radar data.
-The library can be downloaded from
+The library depends on several other libraries so be sure the NetCDF, and HDF5, if you want supported, are installed prior to the installation of the library.
+The RSL can be downloaded from

 http://trmm-fc.gsfc.nasa.gov/trmm_gv/software/rsl/

-### Installation ###

-	configure
-	make
-	sudo make install